Case of 6 bottles.

 Menu Matches: Pair with meat dishes, particularly pasta with meat sauce.
 Will work with hamburgers, steaks, and short ribs alike, as well as earthier-style vegetarian dishes.

 Our tasting note: Classic deep cherry colour with slight garnet rim, with earthy aromas and flavours of Bing cherry, plum, black currant, and dark raspberry fruit with cedar, cinnamon, and mocha notes.
 Richly elegant, this wine is medium to full-bodied, balanced, and with a silky finish.
-Should be good for another 8-10 years.
+Decant for enjoyment now, and it should be good for another 10-15 years.

 Food matches: Pair with earthier-style dishes, including braised (short ribs) and grilled red meats, mushroom-based dishes, and tomato-based meat sauces.